Climate Resilience

 Dominica’s Climate Resilience Strategy

-Dominica’s strategy for achieving climate resilience involves strengthening infrastructure, protecting natural resources like forests and coral reefs, and ensuring communities are prepared to manage extreme weather events.
+Dominica’s strategy for achieving climate resilience involves strengthening infrastructure, protecting natural resources like rainforests and coral reefs, and ensuring communities are prepared to manage extreme weather events.
 The government‘s Climate Resilience and Recovery Plan (CRRP) outlines critical pillars, such as climate-resilient systems, disaster risk management, and post-disaster recovery.
 The plan also incorporates the National Resilience Development Strategy 2030 (NRDS), which sets 20 targets for resilience by 2030.
 For example, one key goal is ensuring that all communities can be self-sufficient for at least 14 days following a major disaster by having access to critical resources such as water, food, and power.

 Enhancing Infrastructure and Community Readiness